 The rich, sometimes beautiful, sometimes terrible, history of the world is made up of many voices, despite what history books might suggest.
-As the first exhibition dedicated to queer British art comes to Tate Britain, we tell five important queer stories.
+We tell five important queer stories, whose lives and art have been lost in the past.

 Sappho and Erinna in a Garden at Mytilene is a touching image of female love.
 The piece is inspired by fragmented poems written by a woman named Sappho in the 4th century BC, in which she pleads that Aphrodite help her in her same-sex relationship.
 The term ‘lesbian’ derives directly from this poet, as her homeland was the Greek Island of Lesbos.
 Sappho’s story points to a longer history of same-sex desire.
 It’s perhaps for this reason that Simeon Solomon, a man who was attracted to men in defiance of the law, painted her.
 While a depiction of two men kissing would have been completely taboo, this is a passionate depiction of same-sex desire.